tvanantwerp/tomvanantwerp.com/packages/eleventy/src/essays/potato-diet.md

 Everything came out OK.
 The experience of pooping was fairly normal.
 The poop itself was strange, though.
 It just seemed to start dissolving into the toilet water almost immediately.
 So I would have the physical sensation of a normal poop, only to turn around and see what looked more like diarrhea.

-I'm sure you glad you clicked to read that!
+I'm sure you're glad you clicked to read that!
 </details>

 ## Ending the Potato Diet